Elayn Hunt Correctional Center

 Criminal histories are checked on every visitor.
 Prospective visitors who lie about their arrest history will be denied for falsification.
 An individual can only be on the visiting list of one offender unless he/she is an immediate family member of two or more offenders.
 Offenders who are found guilty of contraband as it relates to drugs are subject to be placed on “No Contact” visiting status.
 Additionally, visitor(s) bringing in drugs or other forms of contraband will be subject to arrest and permanent termination of visiting privileges.

 EHCC offers a wide range of job opportunities to itsoffender population; jobs that not only serve the institution, the Department of Public Safety & Corrections (DPS&C), and the surrounding community but the offenders as well by instilling a work ethic and, in many cases, offering job skills for the future.

 There are several educational programs at EHCC.
-Academically, there is a literacy program; a basic adult education course designed to upgrade reading and mathematics skills; a G.E.D. preparatory course designed to enable an offender an opportunity to take the GED test; and a special needs program designed to prepare those who do not have sufficient academic training to enter into a vocational education program.
+Academically, there is a literacy program; a basic adult education course designed to upgrade reading and mathematics skills; a High School Equivalency (HSE) preparatory course designed to enable an offender an opportunity to take the HiSET test; and a special needs program designed to prepare those who do not have sufficient academic training to enter into a vocational education program.

-Louisiana Technical College programs are available in Welding, Automotive Technology, Carpentry, Air Condition and Refrigeration, and Outdoor Power Equipment Technology.
-Additionally, EHCC offers ServSafe training.
-Qualifying offenders can also earn certifications such as National Center for Construction Education and Research — NCCER Module Credits, HVAC/EPA certifcation for A/C technicans, OPEESA Small Engine Technician certification, OSHA General Industry Certification and Louisiana Work Ready/Work Keys Certificates.
+Baton Rouge Community College programs are available in Welding, Carpentry and Air Condition and Refrigeration.
+Additionally, EHCC offers ServSafe and Job-Life Skills training.
+Qualifying offenders can also earn certifications such as National Center for Construction Education and Research — NCCER Module Credits, HVAC/EPA certifcation for A/C technicans, OPEESA Small Engine Technician certification, and OSHA General Industry Certification.